soft-matter/trackpy/README.md

 ### Updating Your Installation

 The code is under active development.
-To update to the current development version, run this in the command prompt:
+To update to the latest stable release, run this in the command prompt:

+    conda update -c soft-matter trackpy

+To use the current development version, run this:

     pip install --upgrade http://github.com/soft-matter/trackpy/zipball/master